 Animal Health Revenue Performance

-a 3 percent decrease compared with the first quarter of 2013, including
+an increase of 2 percent compared with the first quarter of 2014,

 Other Revenue Performance